dominikborkowski/build-goss-glibc/README.md

 # build-goss-glibc

 Docker container for building [Goss](https://github.com/aelsabbahy/goss/), a tool for 'quick and easy server testing/validation'.
+This is built on golang 1.13 running in debian buster container.

 ## What's included